 By the end of the year, the non-native population of California was estimated at 100,000, (as compared with 20,000 at the end of 1848 and around 800 in March 1848).
 To accommodate the needs of the ’49ers, gold mining towns had sprung up all over the region, complete with shops, saloons, brothels and other businesses seeking to make their own Gold Rush fortune.
 The overcrowded chaos of the mining camps and towns grew ever more lawless, including rampant banditry, gambling, prostitution and violence.
 San Francisco, for its part, developed a bustling economy and became the central metropolis of the new frontier.

 The Gold Rush undoubtedly sped up California’s admission to the Union as the 31st state.
-In late 1849, California applied to enter the Union with a constitution preventing slavery, provoking a crisis in Congress between proponents of slavery and abolitionists.
+In late 1849, California applied to enter the Union with a constitution that barred the Southern system of racial slavery, provoking a crisis in Congress between proponents of slavery and anti-slavery politicians.
 According to the Compromise of 1850, proposed by Kentucky’s Senator Henry Clay, California was allowed to enter as a free state, while the territories of Utah and New Mexico were left open to decide the question for themselves.

 After 1850, the surface gold in California largely disappeared, even as miners continued to arrive.
 Mining had always been difficult and dangerous labor, and striking it rich required good luck as much as skill and hard work.
 Moreover, the average daily take for an independent miner working with his pick and shovel had by then sharply decreased from what it had been in 1848.
 As gold became more and more difficult to reach, the growing industrialization of mining drove more and more miners from independence into wage labor.
 The new technique of hydraulic mining, developed in 1853, brought enormous profits but destroyed much of the region’s landscape.